thoughtworks/build-your-own-radar/README.md

 ### Sharing the sheet

-- In Google sheets, go to 'File', choose 'Publish to the web...' and then click 'Publish'.
+- In Google Sheets, click on "Share".
-- Close the 'Publish to the web' dialog.
+- On the pop-up that appears, set the General Access as "Anyone with the link" and add "Viewer" permission.
-- Copy the URL of your editable sheet from the browser (Don't worry, this does not share the editable version).
+- Use the URL link of the sheet.

 The URL will be similar to [https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit](https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit).
 In theory we are only interested in the part between '/d/' and '/edit' but you can use the whole URL if you want.

+### Using private Google Sheet

+When using a private Google Sheet as your input, you will be prompted with a Google One Tap Login popup.
+Once you have logged in with the appropriate Google Account and authorized our app to access the sheet, the Radar will be generated.

+The input data format for the private sheet is the same as a public Google Sheet.

 ### Using CSV data